Blackmon, Desmond lead Rockies' rout of Padres

 Ian Kinsler had three hits and drove in three runs for the Padres, and Manny Machado had two hits before being ejected from the game in the fifth inning.

-Padres manager Andy Green and pitcher Matt Strahm were also tossed out in the sixth inning.
-Strahm, Thursday's starter, was on the bench when he was ejected.
+Padres manager Andy Green and Matt Strahm, the Padres' starter and losing pitcher on Thursday, were also tossed out in the sixth inning.
+Strahm was on the bench when he was ejected.

 San Diego scored three times in the first inning.
 But Colorado got one back in the bottom of the first and took the lead in the second on an RBI double from Marquez, followed by RBI singles from Blackmon and Trevor Story to make it 4-3.